The Cyert Center Welcoming Process

 Classroom Resource Guide

 The purpose of the Classroom Resource Guide is to familiarize families with the specific routines, spaces, and procedures of their child’s classroom.
-Guides will be distributed to families prior to their Age Group Welcome and Orientation Meeting.
+Guides will be distributed to families prior to their Age Group Welcome Meeting.

-Age Group Welcome and Orientation Meeting
+Age Group Welcome Meeting

-Family Exchange Form
+Family/Educator Exchange Form

 Families complete and submit the electronic form prior to meeting with Educators at their Family/Educator Exchange Meeting.
 When completing this form, families will share information related to identity and culture, as well as information about their child’s personality and disposition, development, feeding habits, napping habits, and health.